Hanis3-gatech/CS7641-Project-15/README.md

 ### Simulated Data

 We will present and analyze the results of thousands of simulated datasets.
-Simulated datasets give us much more control, and is the only way to obtain **The Real Ground Truth of Regression.**
+Simulated datasets give us much more control and certainty.

-#### Linear Regression | The Real Ground Truth
+#### The Real Ground Truth of Regression
-Note, here weights and coefficients mean the same thing.

 When we think of the "ground truth" for linear regression problems we think of  y-actual.
 There is in-fact a better ground truth!
 If one somehow knew the true values of the coefficients, then that would be an even better ground truth, i.e. coefficients-actual.
 It is indeed possible for y-actual and y-predicted to be near to one another and still have come up with the wrong answer, e.g. overfitting.
 If we rethink overfitting, we could describe it as when coefficients-actual is far from coefficients-predicted, but we were able to guess a y-predicted close to the y-actual.